sarahstandish/arabic-dictation-app-front-end/README.md

 # Arabic Dictation App
 Arabic Dictation App is a tool for Arabic learners to practice the Arabic alphabet.
-The app is hosted at (https://arabic-dictation-app.herokuapp.com/)
+View the live web app [here](https://arabic-dictation-app.herokuapp.com/)

 ## Author
 This app was created by [Sarah Standish](https://github.com/sarahstandish/)